Colnago: History

 Colnago's early attempts at carbon fiber frames were not commercially successful, but the lessons learned were embodied in their flagship frames, such as the C-40, the most sought after bicycle (1994), and its successor, the C-50 (2004)–respectively named for Colnago's 40th and 50th years in bike building.
 These carbon fiber frames set new standards of excellence.
 They were built using a modified form of traditional cycle frame construction, substituting carbon fiber lugs for microinfusion cast steel, and carbon fiber "tubes" for the complex steel tubes used for steel frame construction.
 Similar building techniques are used in the latest design, the C59, named (as before) for its year of production.
 While we take for granted the spread of carbon frames, their success was not a foregone conclusion:

 “When we built the C40 we were the only ones to build carbon frames and all the mechanics and competitor technicians were saying that they would be too dangerous to use on cobbled roads, especially with the straight carbon forks.
 There was a company that wanted to fit suspension forks on the bicycle, but I wasn't going to have suspension forks on the C40.
 The night before Paris- Roubaix I had Mr. Squinzi, the Mapei boss, on the phone to me raising his concerns about using such a delicate-looking thing.
 I told him that we'd done all of the tests that we could on the frame and the fork and we were certain there would be no problem.
 I had to take personal responsibility for what was going to happen and I spent all night worrying about it, barely able to sleep.
 But when I heard that there were 4 Mapei riders in the break, I knew I could relax.”

 The C40 went on to win 5 editions of Paris-Roubaix in 6 years.
-Surpringly, the victory of Tadej Pogačar in the 2020 edition of the Tour de France marked the first time a Colnago-branded bicycle was ridden by the overall classification winner, since Merckx's victories were aboard re-branded bikes.
+Surprisingly, the victory of Tadej Pogačar in the 2020 edition of the Tour de France marked the first time a Colnago-branded bicycle was ridden by the overall classification winner, since Merckx's victories were aboard re-branded bikes.

-An interview with Ernesto Colnago in which he describes various iconic Colnagos (filmed in the factory museum) is available on YouTube.